mondaycom/vibe/packages/core/docs/vibe-3-changelog.md

 ### DialogContentContainer

+- Changed default size to "small" instead of "medium" [codemod - change usages of size medium to small, keep other usages the same]
-- Fix medium size spacings
+- Fixed "medium" size spacings

 ### Divider